aelkz/microservices-security/README.md

 We will also need to assign the `SUPPLIER_MAINTAINER` role to this user.

+<b>NOTE:</b> This procedure is used as an alternative to the `token-exchange` mechanism, but we could have a more detailed study of other possibilities of consuming third-party APIs by using the `token-exchange` feature.

 At last, create a realm-admin user.
 This user will serve to consume the RHSSO REST API.
 Assign the credentials `12345` and all `realm-management` roles.